-A second End Point Policy Group was created for the service provider, repeating the steps described above.
-Defaults were used in this case for all fields.
+A second End Point Policy Group was similarly created for the service provider, repeating the steps described previously.
+All fields used one of the default sets already pre-defined in the configuration, with the exception of the Signaling Rule, where the OPTIONS rule created in Section 7.4.1 was selected.

 The screen below shows the Service Provider End Point Policy Group after the configuration was completed.